Hans-Rafael/hans-rafael.github.io/README.md

 # Hans-Rafael.github.io
 Portfolio
-# this is a basic repo just about some of my last project (portfolio)
+# This is a basic repo just about some of my last project (portfolio)